 CENTCOM awarded Reeve the Defense Meritorious Service Medal for winning Innovation Oasis.
 He also can attend the military school of his choice during the calendar year.

 After the selection, Reeve went on a tour of Washington, D.C. and the Middle East to promote his idea and innovation throughout CENTCOM.

 “The ideas are out there and they’re good ideas,” he said.
 “We have a tremendous talent pool throughout our organization.”

 Army Futures Command’s Software Factory will work on bringing Reeve’s idea to the field.

-With the success of the first Innovation Oasis, CENTCOM is already planning for another contest this spring with the hope it will be even bigger.
+With the success of the first Innovation Oasis, CENTCOM is planning for another contest this spring.